• Skip to primary navigation

 Listed below are the thinking and behaviours most likely to lead a couple into a marital crisis if practised.

-1. Control your partners’ actions so you are emotional safe – A person who has been controlled will have lost their freedom so they will at some point, seek to take the control back.
+1. Control your partners’ actions so you are emotionally safe – A person who has been controlled will have lost their freedom, so they will, at some point, seek to take the control back.
 Many controlled people leave marriages without a warning or a word leaving the controlling person devastated and confused.

 2. Pick a fight – The easiest thing in the world to do – whatever the driving force behind the desire to pick a fight, this is guaranteed to backfire.